DIPlib/diplib/src/documentation/design.md

-\page design DIPlib 3.0 design decisions
+\page design *DIPlib* 3.0 design decisions

-This page gives reasons behind some of the design choices of *DIPlib 3.0*.
+This page gives reasons behind some of the design choices of *DIPlib* 3.0.
 Many of these decisions are inherited from the previous version of the library, and some new ones are made possible by the port to C++.